+(3) Subsection (1)(a) does not operate to exclude from the operation of this Act liability for damages arising out of any negligence or other fault of a legal practitioner in acting for a client in a personal injury claim.

+[Section 5 amended by No. 3 of 2010 s.
+24.]

 6. Relationship between this Act and other written laws

 (1) To the extent to which Parts 4, 5 and 6 are inconsistent with another Act, the other Act prevails.